markus7017/org.openhab.binding.whatsapp/README.md

 This binding provides access to the WhatsApp messaging service.
 Sending and receiving text messages are supported as well as sending images.
 Other media formats need to be supported by the underlying WhatsApp interface before they could be integrated.

-The technical interface to WhatsApp is provided by the yowsup project.
+The technical interface to WhatsApp is provided by the <a href="https://github.com/tgalal/yowsup">yowsup</a> project.
 This is a Phyton-based implementation using an in-offcial WhatsApp API.
 Be ware that this can be shutdown by WhatsApp at any time.
 The project includes yowsup-cli, which will be started and controlled by the binding.
+Thank's to <a href="https://github.com/tgalal">tgalal</a> for this great work.

 It's important to carefully read the installation notes and make sure that yowsup-cli is running before installing the binding.
 Otherwise you could expect unpredictable results.

-The binding uses <a href="https://github.com/AragurDEV">AragurDEV's yowsup fork</a>.
-While there are various forks no other fork will be supported unless there are good reasons.

 ## yowsup installation ##

 Please make sure to read the yowsup installation guideline (README.yowsup-install.md).
 A correctly installed yowsup is very important, otherwise the binding will not work.

----

 ## Preparing the WhatsApp account

 To send and receive messages you need to setup a valid WhatsApp account.
 You need a mobile number, which is not yet registered with WhatsApp, e.g. a prepaid SIM.
-This is only required once, the SIM is not relevant anymore, but shouldn't be used in a smartphone with WhatsApp at any time.---
+This is only required once, the SIM is not relevant anymore, but shouldn't be used in a smartphone with WhatsApp at any time.

-*If you use the yowsup-cli command for registration of a new number, you run the risk of being black-listed by WhatsApp after sending your first message.---
+**If you use the yowsup-cli command for registration of a new number, you run the risk of being black-listed by WhatsApp after sending your first message.**

 To avoid this,

 - insert a new SIM